emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_on_mac_os_x.rst

 #.
 Install the *Xcode Command Line Tools*.
 These include the toolchain to build :term:`Fastcomp`, and are a precondition for *git*.

-	-  Install Xcode from the `Mac OS X App Store <http://superuser.com/questions/455214/where-is-svn-on-os-x-mountain-lion>`_.
+	-  Install Xcode from the `macOS App Store <http://superuser.com/questions/455214/where-is-svn-on-os-x-mountain-lion>`_.
 	-  In **Xcode | Preferences | Downloads**, install *Command Line Tools*.

 #.
 Install *git*: